bootstrap-vue/bootstrap-vue/src/components/table/README.md

 [Detection of sorting change](#detection-of-sorting-change) section below for details about the sort-changed event and the context object.

-### Change sort direction
+### Change initial sort direction

 Control the order in which ascending and descending sorting is applied when a sortable column header is clicked, by using the `sort-direction` prop.
-The default value `'asc'` applies ascending sort first.
+The default value `'asc'` applies ascending sort first (when a column is not currently sorted).
 To reverse the behavior and sort in descending direction first, set it to `'desc'`.

-If you don't want the sorting direction to change at all when clicking another sortable column header, set `sort-direction` to `'last'`.
+If you don't want the current sorting direction to change when clicking another sortable column header, set `sort-direction` to `'last'`.
+This will maintain the sorting direction of the previously sorted column.

-For individual column sort directions, specify the property `sortDirection` in `fields`.
+For individual column initial sort direction (which applies when the column transitions from unsorted to sorted), specify the property `sortDirection` in `fields`.
 See the [Complete Example](#complete-example) below for an example of using this feature.

 ## Filtering